 Now that I’ve had the chance to visit Abu Dhabi I feel a little sad about all the times I was in transit there and never left the airport!
 I often fly from Sydney to London via Abu Dhabi because flying with Etihad is good value and as they are partner’s of Virgin Australia I get all my gold status perks such as priority check in/luggage and lounge access.
 This month was the first time I arranged to stopover in Abu Dhabi though and it was so worth it.
 Not only do you get to break up the long schlep between Europe and Sydney but you can have an epic 24 hours on the layover too.

 Where To Stay

 We stayed at the 5-star Yas Viceroy on Yas Island.
 Only a 10-minute drive from the airport this hotel is perfect for a luxury layover.
 The architecture of the building, which straddles the Yas Marina and F1 circuit, is absolutely striking and makes a stylish statement about the property before you’ve even checked in.

-We treated ourselves to a suite which was wonderfully wide and airy, decorated in chic tones of grey and white that went well with the blue of the marina outside.
+We treated ourselves to a suite which was wonderfully spacious and decorated in chic tones of grey and white that went well with the blue of the marina outside.

 Things in the room that made me squeal were the giant bath tub, walk in closet, elegant furniture and ESPA products (to match the hotel’s ESPA spa).

 We didn’t have time for breakfast at the hotel but did enjoy a gorgeous Arabic-meets-Mediterranean dinner (with all the hummus and kebabs we could manage!) on the terrace at Atayeb.
 The staff were fantastic and it was lovely to sit outside and watch the LED lights on the hotel’s exterior change colour.

 What To Do